 The Company strongly values economic, environmental and social sustainability within the areas in which it operates.
-During FY21, Horizon engaged a sustainability consultant to assist it prepare an environmental, social and governance [ESG] action plan to improve its sustainability performance over the next three years.
-For further detail, see Horizon 's Sustainability Report 2021 published on the Company's website.
+During FY22, Horizon established a Sustainability Steering Committee (SSC), being an internal working group to assist the Board in fulfilling its oversight and responsibilities relating to Horizon's sustainability strategy, policy, and practices.
+The role of the SSC is to engage the executive in strategic sustainability decision making, encourage long term planning and facilitate sustainability initiatives.
+For further detail on environmental, social and governance (ESG) action plan, see Horizon's Sustainability Report 2022 published on the Company's website.